 The study uses publicly available tax data from the IRS, alongside a retroactive analysis of 2018 tax returns.

 The first data set used is Sole Proprietorship Statistics published by the IRS.
 This data set provides aggregate income, and deductions data, across various contractor segments in the US.
-It’s for 2016 tax returns, which is the latest data set available publically.
+It’s for 2016 tax returns, which is the latest data set available publicly.
 The gig worker type groupings outlined in the findings are mapped using the nearest IRS job type categorization.

 There are several key assumptions and generalizations made in the study, and they are listed below.

-Representative sampling.
 The study’s sample of 205 gig workers is not a trust random sample as there is selection bias in who chose to be part of the study.
 However, there was a monetary incentive that reduces volunteer bias, and users were not pre-screened outside of having at least $600 in gig work income during 2018.

-* Tax payment estimates assume a 30% effective tax rate.
 This is an industry-standard generalization of 15% federal income tax, 7% social security and medicaid tax, and an additional 7% state income tax.
 This is not an attempt to be rigorously accurate since not every state has an income tax, and different income brackets will correspond to slightly different tax rates.